-Where this begins and ends for me is with one-word preparation.
+Where this begins and ends is with one-word preparation.

 Kobe Bryant was handed God-given talent that many of us would simply dream of.
 A physical specimen of speed and grace and an intelligence that could beat most competitors before he had even touched a ball…but here are some factual example of who Kobe was when it came to preparation: